 From the Portfolio

-Quilting Fabrications is a turnkey solution for an online patchwork quilting related business.
+Quilting Fabrications is a turnkey solution for an online quilting related business.
 The design must be visually attractive to visitors, including a shopping cart, blog and email subscription.

 Creative Siska is a new design for a patchwork quilting related business.
 The target audience is primarily located in Australia and Indonesia making the site multi-lingual.